Hydration, Dehydration + Your Acne-Prone Skin

 - Avoid harsh skin care products and tools such as scrubs and exfoliating brushes.

 - Keep your skincare routine simple.
-Certain products such as retinols and acid could be the cause of dehydration.
+Certain products, such as acids, could be the cause of dehydration.
 Try decreasing the frequency of use.

 - Wash your skin with lukewarm water.
 Hot water can further exacerbate symptoms of dehydrated skin.